gbmhunter/blog/content/programming/serialization-formats/a-comparison-of-serialization-formats/index.md

 Python v3.7 was used for all Python tests.
 C++17/GCC compiler was used for all C++ tests.
 Tests ran on a Debian machine running inside a virtual machine, however the purpose of this test was to show relative performance, which should be unchanged when running inside a virtual machine.

-As to be representative of how the serialization data might be used, tests included reading and writing the data to disk.
+As to be representative of how the serialization data might be used, all write tests where passed the same input data, either a `vector` (for the C++ tests) or a `List` (for the Python tests) of `Person` objects.
+Each `Person` contains an ID (an integer starting from 0), a name (random string of 5 ASCII chars), and address (random string of 30 ASCII chars) and an age (float).
+Each test was required to serialize the data to the required format (using the libraries mentioned above) and then write the serialized data to disk.
+All read tests performed the opposite task, reading a data file, deserializing and creating a `vector`/`List` of `Person` objects.

+3 iterations of each test where performed, and the smallest run time of the three was selected as the most representative.
+Larger runtimes are typically the result of the OS performing extraneous tasks.

 ## Other Formats